-Equation (10) differs trivially from that given by Barnes.
+Equation (10) differs slightly from that given by Barnes.
 The difference is due to our firstguess field being defined as a zonal average, annual mean, seasonal mean, or monthly mean for "all-data" climatologies, whereas Barnes used the first application of the analysis as a first-guess.
-"All-data" monthly climatologies were used as first-guess fields for each "decadal" monthly climatologies.
 Barnes (1964) also showed that applying the analysis scheme in an iterative fashion will result in convergence of the analyzed field to the observed data field.
-However, it is not desirable to approach the observed data too closely, because at least seven or eight gridpoints are needed to represent a Fourier component.
+However, it is not desirable to approach the observed data too closely, because at least seven or eight grid points are needed to represent a Fourier component.